puppetlabs/trapperkeeper-webserver-jetty9/README.md

 version is called, the handler will be added to the default server.
 Calling the two-argument version or leaving out `:server-id` will not work in a multiserver set-up if no default server is specified.
-The value stored in `:enable-trailing-slash-redirect` is a boolean indicating whether or not to redirect when a request is made to this handler without a trailing slash, just like with `add-ring-handler`.
+The value stored in `:redirect-and-add-trailing-slash` is a boolean indicating whether or not to redirect when a request is made to this handler without a trailing slash, just like with `add-ring-handler`.
 Again, this defaults to false.